natashapahorukova/Simple-Landing-Page/README.md

 # Simple-Landing-Page
-My first work using Flexbox and BEM.
+The work was written using such technologies as SCSS, BEM, Parcel, NPN, Flexbox module, Components.

 <img src='preview.png'>